 Louise played Ray Winstone’s wife Irene in Tim Lewiston’s feature film The Hot Potato, and in 2017 made her stage debut starring as Sally Bowles in the National Tour of Cabaret, with Will Young.

 In December 2017, Louise returned to the music industry, playing her first live show in 15 years at Under The Bridge in London which sold out in under 3 minutes.
 In January 2018, she took her Intimate & Live show on the road, which sold out all over the UK.
-Louise then signed a global publishing deal with Warner/Chappell Music, the music publishing arm of Warner Music Group, and is currently working on her new album, summer 2018 also saw Louise perform up and down the country at different festivals including Isle of Wight festival, Manchester Pride and supporting Britney Spears at Brighton Pride.
+Louise then signed a global publishing deal with Warner/Chappell Music, the music publishing arm of Warner Music Group.
+Alongside writing and recording for her new album, summer 2018 also saw Louise perform up and down the country at different festivals including Isle of Wight festival, Manchester Pride and supporting Britney Spears at Brighton Pride.